iZettle/api-documentation/finance-api/user-guides/fetch-purchase-information-for-transactions.md

     /purchases/v2/?startDate=2020-11-19
     ```

-2. In the local database, find the purchase by iterating through each purchase's payments list and searching for a payment with the same `uuid` as the transaction's `originatingTransactionUuid` that you saved in [Step 1: Find the card transaction UUID](#step-1-find-the-card-transaction-uuid).
+2. In the local database, find the purchase by iterating through each purchase's payments list and searching for a payment with the same `uuid` as the transaction's `originatingTransactionUuid` that you saved in [Step 1: Find the transaction UUID with the Finance API](#step-1-find-the-transaction-uuid-with-the-finance-api).

    > **Tip:** In the response, you can search through all payments in all purchases using a JSONPath `$.purchases[*].payments[*].uuid`.